cloudwu/deepfuture/README.md

 ## How to Play

+### Play Online

+Click the "Play Online" button above to play the game in your browser.

+### Play Locally

 - Download [soluna](https://github.com/cloudwu/soluna/releases/tag/nightly) (the game engine runtime).
 - Clone the game repository.
 - (Optional) For Linux users with Simplified Chinese, install the font `WenQuanYi Micro Hei`.